 A reader is a radio frequency (RF) transmitter and receiver, controlled by a microprocessor or digital signal processor.
 The reader, using an attached antenna, captures data from tags then passes the data to a computer for processing.
-Here the design flow of a patch RFID-antenna for frequency range: 908.5 - 914 MHz (RFID band of Korea) using CST MWS is described.
+Here the design flow of a patch RFID-antenna for frequency range: 908.5 - 914 MHz (RFID band of Korea) using CST MICROWAVE STUDIO® (CST MWS) is described.
 This article is published with the permission and courtesy of Prof. Bierng-Chearl Ahn and his colleagues at Chungbuk University, Korea.

 Figure 1 shows the proposed structure of the antenna and the design parameters.

 The design parameters define the operation and the performance of the antenna.
 The operating frequency determines the size of the patch antenna: W ≈ L = 0.4 λ, while truncation t / W, as well as vertical height of the ground plane, the axial ratio.
 The ground plane size controls the gain of the antenna while the distance between ground plane and the patch affects the bandwidth.
 On the other hand, the size of the feed gap influences the impedance matching.
 The geometry was drawn and the parameters of the antenna optimized through simulations performed in CST MWS.
 Figure 2 shows the CST MWS model of the patch antenna, the final design parameters and the manufactured antenna. ...

 The measurements were made and compared with the simulations.
 The plots of the reflection coefficient and the gain are shown in Figure 3.
 It can be seen that the measurement results agree with the simulations very well.